top of page

 It’s biology + tribe wiring.

 Humans are built to belong.
-For most of history, being “different” from the group meant risk.
+For most of history, being “different” from the group meant, simply: a lot of risk.

-So when you say no to alcohol, your brain quietly flags:
+So.... when you say no to alcohol, your old school brain quietly flags:

 That’s your nervous system protecting your place in the tribe.